scitran/client/Set-and-get-metadata.md

 The metadata are a very powerful aspect of analyzing the data.
 They represent features of the data files such as the subject, the time and date of the experiment, the parameters of the instrument, notes that the experimenters made about the experiment, and so forth.
 Just like the experimental data take many forms (e.g., different types of MRI measurements), the metadata too are usefully organized into different categories.

-### Info
+### File metadata (Information)

-Files have metadata associated with them.
-For example, when we read a DICOM file from a scanner, Flywheel automatically extracts the header information and incorporates much of it into Information file for the dicom file.
+Every Flywheel file has metadata; the specific entries depends on the type of file.
+For example, when we read a DICOM file from an MR scanner, Flywheel automatically extracts the header information and incorporates much of it into Information file for the DICOM file.
 This makes the header information searchable in the database.

-To read this metadata use the **fileInfoGet** method.
+To read the file metadata use the **fileInfoGet** method.
 ```
 st = scitran('cni');
 files = st.search('file',...